chrisbiggar/micropylis/README.md

 # micropylis

-Micropolis Fully Implemented In Python
+Micropolis In Python.
-GPL License
+GPL License.

+The goal is to recreate the original game in solely in python with certain enhancements while remaining true to original game.

-Includes modified pyglet and kytten.
+Included with project are dependencies are pyglet and kytten.
-Needs pillow image library 3.0.0 to gen graphic sheets.
+Needs pillow image library > 3.0.0 installed externally to gen graphic sheets.